List of U.S. state poets laureate: Alabama

-The current poet laureate of Alabama is Ashley M. Jones.
+The current poet laureate of Alabama is Dr. Jacqueline Allen Trimble.
 Alabama has had an official poet laureate since 1930.
 The Alabama Writer's Cooperative (formerly the Alabama Writers' Conclave), described as "a voluntary organization of Alabama historians, playwrights, fiction writers, poets, and newspaper writers" first recommended in 1930 Samuel Minturn Peck to Governor Bibb Graves.
 The state legislature approved a bill to create the office on March 5, 1931.
 After the death of Dr. Peck, the position was not filled and was revived in 1954 due to the efforts Mary B. Ward, the president of the Alabama Writer's Conclave, who became the state's second laureate.

 At present, a poet selected must have been an Alabama resident for at least 15 years prior to the appointment, and when commissioned by the governor, is appointed to serve on a four-year renewable basis.
 Before 1983, neither the organization or the state statute provided for a specific term length.
 The Alabama Writers' Cooperative will recommend candidate who is elected by the organization's membership at its annual meeting.
 The governor subsequently commissions the candidate.
 A candidate for poet laureate need not be a member of the Alabama Writers' Cooperative to be nominated or selected.